cdio/caio/doc/usage.md

 <img src="../images/caio-gui.jpg" width="640" title="caio configurator">
 </p>

-The upper left corner contains buttons `Add`, `Delete`, `Rename` and `Run`, these are used to add, delete, rename, and run machine configurations respectively.
+The upper left corner contains buttons `Add`, `'Rename', Delete`, and `Run`, these are used to add, rename, delete, and run machine configurations respectively.

 The left pane below the buttons contains a selectable a list of machines